LailaAls/-CSN190-Cybersecurity-Research-Project/README.md

 ## Getting Started
 To replicate this project:
 1. Install Nmap on macOS using Homebrew
-2. Identify your local IP address with `ifconfig`
+2. Identify your local IP address using `ifconfig`
-3. Use Nmap to scan your local network
-4. Analyze services and vulnerabilities ethically
+3. Test connectivity using `ping`
+4. Discover hosts using `nmap -sn`
+5. Enumerate services using `nmap -sV`
+6. Identify vulnerabilities using Nmap NSE scripts

-Refer to `research-notes/6.3-TUTORIAL.md` for step-by-step instructions.
+Refer to `research-notes/6.3-TUTORIAL.md` for full instructions.

 ---

 ## Results Summary
 Through this project, I learned how easily network information can be discovered using freely available tools.
-I successfully identified active devices, open ports, running services, and potential vulnerabilities on my local network.
-This experience strengthened my understanding of network security fundamentals and defensive testing techniques.
+I identified active devices, open ports, running services, and potential vulnerabilities on my local network using Nmap.
+This project strengthened my understanding of network security fundamentals and ethical vulnerability assessment.

 ---